Improving Sampling Methods for Fine-tuning SentenceBERT in Text Streams: Experimental Results

 \subsection{Evaluation Metrics}

-Given the class imbalance of the datasets used in experimentation, results were reported regarding Macro F1 Score and elapsed time.
+Given the class imbalance of the datasets used in experimentation, results regarding Macro F1 Score and elapsed time were reported.
 In particular, the Macro F1 Score averages the harmonic mean of precision and recall obtained per class.